 The Server technology roadmap is the only certification path where a third-party certification, the CompTIA Server+, serves as the associate-level credential.

-- Implementation Engineer, SC Series Specialist (DECS-IE): This certification targets professionals working with Dell EMC SC Series storage products.
-Skills covered include Dell Storage Manager installation and configuration, SC Series hardware and cabling (including Fibre Channel and iSCSII), SC Series configuration, administration (Storage Manager and SC Series) and SAN HBA and switch configuration.
-To earn the cert, candidates must possess the Associate-Information Storage and Management Version 1.0, 2.0 or 3.0 credential plus pass the Specialist exam.
+- Implementation Engineer, SC Series Specialist (DCS-IE): This certification targets professionals working with Dell EMC SC Series storage products.
+Skills covered include Dell Storage Manager installation and configuration, SC Series hardware and cabling (including Fibre Channel and iSCSI), SC Series configuration, administration (Storage Manager and SC Series), and SAN HBA and switch configuration.
+To earn the certification, candidates must possess the Associate Information Storage and Management Version 1.0, 2.0, or 3.0 credential and pass the specialist exam.

-- Expert – SC Series (DCEC): An expert level certification, candidates must possess the Specialist Implementation Engineer, SC Series certification plus pass the expert exam to earn this credential.
-The exam is focused on SC Series Storage product-related technologies including hardware installation, initializing storage arrays, array configuration, failover testing, host confirmation, and front-end storage networking configuration.
+- Expert – SC Series (DCE): To obtain this expert-level certification, candidates must possess the Specialist Implementation Engineer, SC Series certification and pass the expert exam.
+The exam focuses on SC Series Storage product-related technologies, including hardware installation, storage array initialization, array configuration, failover testing, host confirmation and front-end storage networking configuration.

 - Certified Associate – Networking: This credential targets professionals working with Dell EMC networking switches.
-Candidates should possess at least one year of networking experience with six months focused on installing and managing EMC networking switches and be able to install, configure and troubleshoot networking switches.
+Candidates should have at least one year of networking experience, with six months focused on installing and managing EMC networking switches, and be able to install, configure, and troubleshoot networking switches.

 - Certified Professional – Networking: This credential targets experienced Dell hardware professionals.
-Candidates should possess one to three years of experience, plus at least one year of direct experience managing or deploying Dell hardware solutions.
-Successful candidates will also possess an understanding of deployment, cutover and integration planning, Dell tools used for deployment, and network configuration and troubleshooting.
+Candidates should have one to three years of experience, plus at least one year of direct experience managing or deploying Dell hardware solutions.
+Successful candidates will also understand deployment, cutover and integration planning, Dell tools for deployment, network configuration, and troubleshooting.

 Cloud and Infrastructure Services (Cloud Architect)

-- Cloud Infrastructure and Services Associate (DECA-CIS): This cert focuses on using cloud computing reference architectures to build cloud infrastructures, cloud technologies and processes, cloud infrastructures, digital transformations, cloud services and applications, cloud security, business continuity, and cloud service management.
+- Cloud Infrastructure and Services Associate (DCA-CIS): This cert focuses on using cloud computing reference architectures to build cloud infrastructures, cloud technologies and processes, digital transformations, cloud services and applications, cloud security, business continuity, and cloud service management.

-- Cloud Infrastructure Specialist (DECS-CA): This credential is the specialist level of the Dell EMC Cloud Architect certification.
-Candidates must possess either the Associate level of the Information Storage Management (V2.0 or 3.0) or the Cloud Infrastructure and Services (V1.0, 2.0 or 3.0) credential plus pass the specialist exam.
-The exam focuses on cloud-related topics including design, management, available resources (includes network, storage and computing), monitoring, hybrid cloud and disaster recovery.
+- Cloud Infrastructure Specialist (DCS-CA): This credential is the specialist level of the Dell EMC Cloud Architect certification.
+Candidates must possess either the associate level of the Information Storage Management (version 2.0 or 3.0) or the Cloud Infrastructure and Services (version 1.0, 2.0 or 3.0) credential and pass the specialist exam.
+The exam focuses on cloud-related topics, including design, management, available resources (such as network, storage and computing), monitoring, hybrid cloud and disaster recovery.

-- Cloud Architect, Cloud Services Expert (DECE-CA): This certification is the expert level of the Dell EMC Cloud Architect certification.
-As with the DECS-CA, candidates need to possess either the Associate-level Information Storage and Management (V2.0, or 3.0) or Cloud Infrastructure and Services (V1.0 or 2.0) credentials plus the DECS-CA and pass the expert level exam.
+- Cloud Architect, Cloud Services Expert (DCE-CA): This certification is the expert level of the Dell EMC Cloud Architect certification.
+As with the DCS-CA, candidates need to possess either the associate-level Information Storage and Management (version 2.0 or 3.0) or the Cloud Infrastructure and Services (version 1.0 or 2.0) credential plus the DCS-CA and pass the expert exam.
 The credential validates a candidate's skill in planning and designing cloud infrastructures, business transformation, ITaaS environments, cloud services, security, governance, and financial and organizational planning.

-- Data Protection and Management – Associate (DECA-DPM): This credential validates a candidate's understanding of the data protection technologies, components and processes.
+- Data Protection and Management – Associate (DCA-DPM): This credential validates a candidate's understanding of the data protection technologies, components and processes.

-- Converged Infrastructure: Converged Infrastructure targets professionals who maintain, backup, configure, upgrade, troubleshoot, monitor and administer VxBlock Systems.
-Two credentials are offered:
+Converged Infrastructure: Converged Infrastructure targets professionals who maintain, back up, configure, upgrade, troubleshoot, monitor and administer VxBlock Systems.
+Two credentials are available:

-- Systems Administrator, Converged Infrastructure V1.0 – Specialist (DECS-SA): This credential validates a candidate's knowledge of VxBlock Systems concepts, administration, security, resource management, maintenance and troubleshooting.
+- Systems Administrator, Converged Infrastructure Version 2.0 – Specialist (DCS-SA): This credential validates a candidate's knowledge of VxBlock Systems concepts, administration, security, resource management, maintenance and troubleshooting.

-- Advanced Analytics Specialty (DECS-DS): This certification focuses on using advanced analytic methods to identify and make solution recommendations for business problems.
-Methods include Visualization, Hadoop (including Hive, Hbase and Pig), Natural Language Processing and Social Network Analysis.
+- Advanced Analytics Specialist (DECS-DS): This certification focuses on using advanced analytic methods to identify and recommend solutions for business problems.
+Methods include visualization, Hadoop (including Hive, HBase and Pig), natural language processing and social network analysis.

-In addition to its Certified Deployment Professional certifications, Dell Education Services has partnered with several third-party organizations and is authorized to provide certifications for CompTIA and Microsoft certifications.
+On top of its Certified Deployment Professional certifications, Dell Education Services has partnered with several third-party organizations in the past to provide certifications for CompTIA and Microsoft certifications.
 However, Dell has reduced the number of CompTIA cert courses that it offers and totally eliminated its Microsoft cert courses.

-CompTIA is a well-known vendor-neutral certification provider.
-Dell offers several training courses for CompTIA certs, including A+, Network+, Security+, Linux+, Cloud+, Advanced Security Practitioner (CASP) and Server+.
-The cost for CompTIA training courses ranges from $300 to $575.
+CompTIA is a well-known, vendor-neutral certification provider.
+Dell has reduced its CompTIA certification training courses to just two online offerings: A+ and Linux+ certs.
+The cost for CompTIA training courses ranges from $550 to $650 for these topics.

-According to Dell, 78 percent of all companies utilize IT deployment services.
+According to Dell, 78% of all companies use IT deployment services.
 With such a widespread need, IT professionals specializing in deployment find a demand for their skills across multiple industry sectors.
-Some of the sectors that Dell serves include education, energy, financial services, government (federal, state and local), healthcare, manufacturing, retail, telecommunications, media and entertainment, web development and more.
+Some of the sectors that Dell serves are education, energy, financial services, government (federal, state and local), healthcare, manufacturing, retail, telecommunications, media and entertainment, and web development.

-Popular job boards, such as TechCareers, SimplyHired and Glassdoor, reveal numerous jobs available for Dell-certified deployment professionals.
-Most of the positions listed focus on engineering roles for server, virtualization, networking, systems, integration and the like.
-Other available roles include consulting positions, account executives, system administrators, information technology managers and deployment managers.
+Popular job boards such as TechCareers, SimplyHired and Glassdoor reveal numerous jobs available for Dell-certified deployment professionals.
+Most of the listed positions focus on engineering roles for server, virtualization, networking, systems, integration, data security and the like.
+Other available roles include consultants, account executives, system administrators, IT managers and deployment managers.

 Dell recommends and offers core training courses for each of its Dell EMC credentials.
-Interested candidates who register on DirectTech website will also be able to access free exam study guides.
-In addition, Dell offers many free e-Learning courses at the foundation level on various Dell products and technologies including networking, storage, data protection, big data, converged infrastructure and more.
+Interested candidates who register on the DirectTech website can also access free exam study guides.
+In addition, Dell offers many free e-learning courses at the foundation level on various Dell products and technologies, including networking, storage, data protection, big data and converged infrastructure.

 Core recommended training for each solution track includes a basic, intermediate and advanced course.
-Prices vary but candidates can expect to pay between $2,500 to $5,000.
-Most training is a combination of eLearning activities that are completed prior to attending instructor-led training.
+Prices vary, but candidates can expect to pay $2,500 to $5,000.
+Most training is a combination of e-learning activities that you complete prior to attending instructor-led training.

-Dell also provides training for other certifications as well as training opportunities for end users and IT professionals in a variety of disciplines, including:
+Dell also provides training for other certifications and training opportunities for end users and IT professionals in various disciplines, including these:

 - Networking: Campus and data center